-What is it all about then?
+What is oxygen debt?
 When you have a short intense burst of exercise such as sprinting you generate energy for this anaerobically or without oxygen.
 When you stop exercising you are still breathing heavily.
-This is your body taking in extra oxygen to 'repay' the oxygen debt.
+This is your body taking in extra oxygen to 'repay' the debt.
 Well, that is the simple solution but there is a little more to it if you want to look a bit deeper.

 True, your body has worked anaerobically and will have produced energy without some of the oxygen it would normally have used performing low intensity exercise such as slow steady running.
 The difference between the oxygen the body required and what it actually managed to take in during the sudden sprint is called oxygen deficit.

 When you stop sprinting and start to recover you will actually need more oxygen to recover than your body would have liked to use had enough been available.
 This is called Excess Post Exercise Oxygen Consumption.

 So why does it take more oxygen to recover then?